 rachel joined Watsi on May 16th, 2017.
-Five years ago, rachel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. rachel's most recent donation supported Gianna, a 4 year old girl from Kenya, to fund surgery to help her birth condition so she can grow up stronger.
+Six years ago, rachel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. rachel's most recent donation supported Britney, a 7-year-old girl from Kenya, to fund angular deformity correction.

 Meet Gianna, a lovely, four year old girl from Kenya.
 Gianna lives with her grandmother, while her mother works at a local hotel, and her father is a casual laborer on construction sites.
 Gianna was born with Osteogenesis imperfecta, also known as brittle bone disease.
 A child born with this condition has soft bones that break easily.
 Gianna has never walked, and lives in near constant pain.
 When she did try to walk using support, she fractured some bones.
 Our medical partner, African Mission Healthcare Foundation, is here to help Gianna access the care that she needs.
 On January 16th Gianna will undergo a procedure at AIC Cure International Hospital, that will provide greater support for Gianna's bones, and which may even enable her to gain sufficient strength to walk.
 Gianna's family is seeking your support to fund the $1,224 needed to pay for the surgery.
 Gianna's grandmother said: "Gianna has never walked, and my desire is to see her walk like other children.
 Your financial support to help her undergo surgery will be greatly appreciated."